gyrdym/ml_algo/README.md

 ````

 As you can see, the dataset is headless, that means, that there is no a descriptive line in the beginning of the file,
-hence we can just use the index-based approach to point, where the outcomes column resides (13 in our case)
+hence we can just use the index-based approach to point, where the outcomes column resides (13 index in our case)

 Extract features and labels